Sarmi Recipe

 Fermented Cabbage

 The distinctive sour and salty flavor of fermented cabbage is essential for an authentic taste.
-If unavailable, boil cabbage leaves gently until softened enough for rolling Sarmi.
+If unavailable, boil cabbage leaves gently until softened enough for rolling.

 • Vegetables: This recipe calls for finely chopped yellow onion.

-• Dried Savory (summer savory): A key spice in numerous Bulgarian dishes, savory is an annual plant harvested and dried during flowering.
-The dried petals and flowers are removed from the stem and used as a spice.
+• Dried Savory (summer savory): It is an annual plant harvested and dried during flowering, with dried petals and flowers used as a spice.
+For an authentic taste, use savory or substitute with dried oregano and a bit of dried thyme.

 • Paprika: Another primary spice for this dish, sweet red pepper paprika, is commonly used in Bulgarian cuisine.
 Do not use hot paprika.

 • Salt: Add a small amount of salt if necessary or a normal amount if not using fermented cabbage.
-Either way, do not add salt to the filling because the Sarmi will become too salty.
+Either way, do not add salt to the filling because they will become too salty.

 • Black pepper: Incorporate ground black pepper for added flavor.